privacyguides/privacyguides.org/includes/abbreviations.en.md

 *[Exif]: Exchangeable image file format
 *[FDE]: Full Disk Encryption
 *[FIDO]: Fast IDentity Online
-*[fork]: In software development, a fork is created when developers take a copy of source code from one software package and start independent development on it, creating a distinct and separate piece of software.
 *[GPG]: GNU Privacy Guard (PGP implementation)
 *[GPS]: Global Positioning System
 *[GUI]: Graphical User Interface